yukinsnow/websvf-docker/README.md

-**This instruction is a guide for making the docker image for Websvf.**
+**Tutorial for creating images completely manually**

+Here's a tutorial for creating images completely manually.
 The image is base on ubuntu official image on docker hub.

 1.Get the Ubuntu image from docker hub